Revised June 19, 2015

 - Connection to External Services.
 If you chose to connect your account to an account of an external service, such as a social networking site, we may collect certain information from those accounts.
 We will not collect any information other than the types of information you authorize such services to provide to us.
 You may provide such authorization during the connection process.
 For example, if you choose to connect your Plex account to a social networking account, we may collect your public profile information or your list of friends if you agree to the collection of this information during the connection process.

 - Metadata and Statistics.
-Plex may store information about features that you use and media items you choose to use with the Services.
-For example, if you are using the Plex Watch Later or Plex Cloud Sync features, Plex may store information about the specific media items.
+While Plex does not generally collect or keep any information that can identify files in your media library, Plex may store information about media items that you choose to use with certain Plex features.
+For example, if you are using the Plex Watch Later feature, which allows you to save online videos from your favorite websites, or other features that require your Plex account to be linked with third party providers such as Google Drive, Dropbox, or Last.fm, Plex may store information about the affected media items.
 This information may include metadata about the media (such as title, duration, author, cover art, dates associated with the media, and other relevant information) and information about the media itself (such as resolution, bit rate, format, location, etc.).

 - Associated Plex Media Server Information.
 We may store information about a Plex Media Server when you create a Plex Media Server or when you connect to a Plex Media Server that you or another person has configured.
 The Plex Media Server information may include an IP address and port number(s), the name of the Plex Media Server, and information used to secure access to these Plex Media Servers.
 We store this information to enable you to access the associated Plex Media Server at a later time or from a remote location.